A Neural Tangent Kernel Perspective of GANs: Discussions and Remarks

 \subsection{Differentiability of the Bias-Free ReLU Kernel}

-\cref{thm:diff_ntk_informal} contradicts the results of \citet{Bietti2019} on the regularity of the NTK of a bias-free ReLU MLP with one hidden layer, which can be expressed as follows (up to a constant scaling the matrix multiplication in linear layers):
+\cref{rk:bias_free_relu} contradicts the results of \citet{Bietti2019} on the regularity of the NTK of a bias-free ReLU MLP with one hidden layer, which can be expressed as follows (up to a constant scaling the matrix multiplication in linear layers):

-where
+where:

-More particularly, \citet[Proposition\ 3]{Bietti2019} claim that $\app{k}{\cdot, y}$ is not Lipschitz on $y$ for all $y$ in the unit sphere.
-By following their proof, it amounts to prove that $\app{k}{\cdot, y}$ is not Lipschitz on $y$ for all $y$ in any centered sphere.
-This would imply that $k$ is not differentiable for all inputs $\parentheses*{x, y}$, which contradicts our result.
+More particularly, \citet[Proposition\ 3]{Bietti2019} claim that $\app{k}{\cdot, y}$ is not Lipschitz around $y$ for all $y$ in the unit sphere.
+By following their proof, it amounts to prove that $\app{k}{\cdot, y}$ is not Lipschitz around $y$ for all $y$ in any centered sphere.
 We highlight that this also contradicts empirical evidence, as we did observe the Lipschitzness of such NTK in practice using the Neural Tangents library \citep{Novak2020}.

 We believe that the mistake in the proof of \citet{Bietti2019} lies in the confusion between functions $\kappa$ and $k_0\colon x, y \mapsto \app{\kappa}{\frac{\sprod{x}{y}}{\euclideannorm*{x} \euclideannorm*{y}}}$, which have different geometries.
 Their proof relies on the fact that $\kappa$ is indeed non-Lipschitz in the neighborhood of $u = 1$.
-However, this does not imply that $k_0\colon x, y \mapsto \app{\kappa}{\frac{\sprod{x}{y}}{\euclideannorm*{x} \euclideannorm*{y}}}$ is not Lipschitz, or not derivable.
+However, this does not imply that $k_0$ is not Lipschitz, or not derivable.
 We can prove that it is actually at least locally Lipschitz.